tpoisot/ms_pop_networks/ms_pop.md

 to predict the re-wiring of networks under environmental change.
-The effect of environmental change is expected to occur because (i) population sizes will be affected by the change and (ii) either plastic or adaptive responses will shift or disrupt the traits distributions.
-The framework proposed in Box 1 predicts interaction probabilities under different scenarios.
-Ultimately, being explicit on the trait-abundance-interaction feedback will provide a better understanding of short-term and long-term dynamics of interaction networks.
+The effect of environmental change is expected to occur because (i) population sizes will be affected by the change and (ii) either plastic or adaptive responses will shift or disrupt the trait distributions.
+The framework proposed in **Box 1** predicts interaction probabilities under different scenarios.
+Ultimately, being explicit about the trait-abundance-interaction feedback will provide a better understanding of short-term and long-term dynamics of interaction networks.
 We illustrate this in Fig. [f:synth].
-The notion that population sizes have direct effect on the existence of an interaction stands opposed to classical consumer-resource theory, which is one of the bases of network analysis.
-Considering this an opposition is however erroneous.
-Consumer-resource theory consider a strong effect of abundance on the intensity of interactions (**Box 2**), being in itself a source of (quantitative) variation.
-Even these models are entirely determined by variations in population sizes, in the limit case wherein the coefficient of interactions are similar.
+The notion that population sizes have direct effects on the existence of an interaction stands opposed to classical consumer-resource theory, which is one of the bases of network analysis.
+Considering this an opposition, however, is erroneous.
+Consumer-resource theory considers a strong effect of abundance on the intensity of interactions (**Box 2**), and itself is a source of (quantitative) variation.
+Furthermore, these models are entirely determined by variations in population sizes in the limiting case where the coefficient of interactions are similar.
 As such, any approach seeking to understand the variation of interactions over space ought to consider that local densities are not only a consequence, but also a predictor, of the probability of observing an interaction.
 The same reasoning can be held for local trait distributions, although over micro-evolutionary time-scales.
 While traits values determine whether two species are able to interact, they will be modified by the selective effect of species interacting.
-And so conceptualizing interactions, not as a constant, but as the outcome of a probabilistic proccess regulated by local factors, offers the unprecedented opportunity to investigate feedbacks between different time scales.
+Therefore, conceptualizing interactions as the outcome of a probabilistic proccess regulated by local factors, as opposed to a constant, offers the unprecedented opportunity to investigate feedbacks between different time scales.

 [f:synth]: figures/fig_synth.pdf "Synthesis"
 ![TODO \label{f:synth}.][f:synth]

-Over the past decade, much insights were gained in looking at the turnover of different facets (taxonomic, functional, and phylogenetic) of biodiversity through space [@maynard, @devictor].
+Over the past decade, much insight was gained in looking at the turnover of different facets of biodiversity (taxonomic, functional, and phylogenetic) through space [@maynard, @devictor].
 Here, we propose that there is an oft-neglected side of biodiversity: species interactions.
-The perspective we bring forth allows unifying these dimensions, and offers the opportunity to describe the biogeographic structure of all components of community and ecosystem structure at once.
+The perspective we bring forth allows us to unify these dimensions and offers us the opportunity to describe the biogeographic structure of all components of community and ecosystem structure simultaneously.

 <!--TP Dom, I started writing up the points in your comment, but feel free to conclude. -->

 # Boxes

-**Box 1: A mathematical framework for population level interactions**
+**Box 1: A mathematical framework for population-level interactions**

-In this contribution, we propose that at the population level, the occurrence (and intensity) of ecological interactions relies on several factors, including relative local abundances and local trait distributions.
-It is important to tell apart these different factors, so as to better disentangle neutral and niche processes.
-We propose that these different effects can adequately be partitioned using the model,
+In this contribution, we propose that the occurrence (and intensity) of ecological interactions at the population level relies on several factors, including relative local abundances and local trait distributions.
+It is important to tease apart these different factors, so as to better disentangle neutral and niche processes.
+We propose that these different effects can adequately be partitioned using the model

 $$\mathbf{A}_{ij} \propto \left[\mathcal{N}(i,j)\times\mathcal{T}(i,j)\right]+\epsilon \,,$$

-wherein $\mathcal{N}$ is a function giving the probability that species $i$ and $j$ interact *based on their relative abundances*, and $\mathcal{T}$ is a function giving the *per encounter* probability that species $i$ and $j$ interact *based on their trait values*.
+where $\mathcal{N}$ is a function giving the probability that species $i$ and $j$ interact *based on their relative abundances*, and $\mathcal{T}$ is a function giving the *per encounter* probability that species $i$ and $j$ interact *based on their trait values*.
 The term $\epsilon$